 The VP Bank stock is included in the SPI, SPI Extra, SPI ex SLI and Swiss All Share Index on the SIX Swiss Exchange.

 What is VP Bank's dividend policy?

 The aim is to generate a steady stream of dividend payments.
-Providing the Tier 1 ratio is above 16%, between 40% and 60% of Group profits is paid out to the shareholders.
+Between 40% and 60% of Group net income is to be paid out to the shareholders.

 When are the dividends paid out?

 VP Bank's practice is based on the Swiss market standard for dividend payments.

 The ex-dividend day (ex date) is the stock exchange trading day on which the shares are first traded without dividend.
 It is two stock exchange trading days after the general meeting of shareholders.

 The dividend record date defines who is entitled to receive a dividend.
 If shareholders own shares on the record date, they are entitled to the dividend.
 The record date is one stock exchange trading day after the ex-dividend day.